Spectra of Jacobi operators via connection coefficient matrices: Numerical results and the SpectralMeasures package

 \section{Numerical results and the \textit{SpectralMeasures} package}

-\newlength{\figheight} In this appendix we demonstrate some of the features of the Julia package that present authors have written to implement the ideas in the paper.
-The package is called \textit{SpectralMeasures} and is part of the \textit{JuliaApproximation} project, whose main package is \textit{ApproxFun}. \textit{ApproxFun} is an extensive piece of software influenced by the Chebfun package \cite{driscoll2014chebfun} in Matlab, which can represent functions and operators \cite{olver2014practical,olverapproxfun}.
-All of the packages are open source and available to download at \url{http://www.github.com/JuliaApproximation}.
+\newlength{\figheight} In this appendix we demonstrate some of the features of the SpectralMeasures.jl Julia package \cite{SpectralMeasuresjl} that the authors have written to implement the ideas in the paper.
+This is part of the JuliaApproximation project, and builds on the package ApproxFun.jl \cite{olverapproxfun}. {ApproxFun} is an extensive piece of software influenced by the Chebfun package \cite{driscoll2014chebfun} in Matlab, which can represent functions and operators \cite{olver2014practical,olverapproxfun}.
 The code is subject to frequent changes and updates.

-Given a Jacobi operator $J$ which is a finite-rank perturbation of the free Jacobi operator $\Delta$, there are four things from this paper which we would like to compute.
-Let $n$ be an integer such that $\alpha_k = 0$, $\beta_{k-1}=\frac12$ for all $k \geq n$. \begin{enumerate}[(i)] \item The connection coefficients matrix $C_{J\to\Delta}$: This is computed using the recurrences in equation \eqref{connectionrecurrence1}--\eqref{connectionrecurrence1}.
+Given a Jacobi operator $J$ which is a finite-rank perturbation of the free Jacobi operator $\Delta$ with entries given by $\alpha_k = 0$, $\beta_{k-1}=\frac12$ for all $k \geq n$, SpectralMeasures.jl enables calculation of the following: \begin{enumerate}[(i)] \item The connection coefficients matrix $C_{J\to\Delta}$: This is computed using the recurrences in equation \eqref{connectionrecurrence1}--\eqref{connectionrecurrence2}.
 By Theorem \ref{thm:connectioncoeffs}, we only need to compute $n(n+1)$ entries of $C$ to have complete knowledge of all entries.
-In \textit{SpectralMeasures}, there is a type of operator called {\tt PertToeplitz}, which allows such an operator to be stored and manipulated as if it were the full infinite-dimensional operator. \item The spectral measure $\mu(s)$: By Theorem \ref{thm:mainmeasure}, this measure has the form
+In SpectralMeasures.jl, there is a type of operator called {\tt PertToeplitz}, which allows such an operator to be stored and manipulated as if it were the full infinite-dimensional operator. \item The spectral measure $\mu(s)$: By Theorem \ref{thm:mainmeasure}, this measure has the form

-where $p_C$ is the polynomial given by the computable formula $p_C(s) = \sum_{k=0}^{2n-1} \langle e_k ,CC^T e_0 \rangle U_k(s)$ and $r \leq n$.
+where $p_C$ is the polynomial given by the computable formula $p_C(s) = \sum_{k=0}^{2n-1} \langle C^Te_k ,C^T e_0 \rangle U_k(s)$ and $r \leq n$.
 By Theorem \ref{thm:joukowskimeasure}, the numbers $\lambda_k$ are found by finding the distinct real roots $z_k$ of $c$ (the Toeplitz symbol of the Toeplitz part of $C$, which here is a polynomial of degree $2n-1$) in the interval $(-1,1)$.
 Also by Theorem \ref{thm:joukowskimeasure}, the weights $w_k$ can be computed using the formula

 \item The principal resolvent $G(\lambda)$: For any $\lambda \in \C\setminus\sigma(J)$, by Theorem \ref{thm:mainresolvent}, this function can be defined by the formula